California wildfires roar out of control, whipped by Santa Ana winds

 "We have lost structures, we have not lost lives," he said.
 "Do not wait.
 Leave your homes."

-Fires aren't typical in Southern California this time of year but can break out when dry vegetation and too little rain combine with the Santa Ana winds.
+Fires are not typical in Southern California this time of year but can break out when dry vegetation and too little rain combine with the Santa Ana winds.
 Hardly any measurable rain has fallen in the region over the past six months.

 Fires in suburban settings like these are likely to become more frequent as climate change makes fire season a year-round threat and will put greater pressure on local budgets, said Char Miller, a professor of environmental analysis at Pomona College who has written extensively about wildfires.